(1) Scope and application.

 (f) You must not store flammable or combustible materials above ground within 100 feet (30.48 m) of any access opening to any underground operation.
 Where this is not feasible because of space limitations at the job site, such materials may be located within the 100-foot limit, provided that:

 (i) They are located as far as practicable from the opening; and

 (ii) Either a fire-resistant barrier of not less than one-hour rating is placed between the stored material and the opening, or additional precautions are taken which will protect the materials from ignition sources.

-(ii) Lighting fixtures in storage areas, or within 25 feet (7.62 m) of underground areas where oil, grease, or diesel fuel are stored, shall be approved for Class I, Division 2 locations, in accordance with Part I of this chapter.
+(ii) Lighting fixtures in storage areas, or within 25 feet (7.62 m) of underground areas where oil, grease, or diesel fuel are stored, must be approved for Class I, Division 2 locations, in accordance with Part I of this chapter.

 (18) Welding, cutting, and other hot work.
-In addition to the requirements of Part H of this chapter, the following requirements shall apply to underground welding, cutting, and other hot work.
+In addition to the requirements of Part H of this chapter, the following requirements apply to underground welding, cutting, and other hot work.

 (19) Ground support.

 (a) In tunnels (other than hard rock) you must use timber sets, steel rings, steel frames, concrete liners, or other engineered tunnel support systems.
 Every tunnel support system must be designed by a licensed professional engineer.
 Design specifications must be available at the worksite.